 MacDonald and Luckett, Religious Affiliation and Psychiatric Diagnoses, Journal for the Scientific Study of Religion, 1983, Vol. 22, No. 1, pp. 15-37 produced a study that looked at the relationship between religious groups and psychiatric diagnoses.
 This studied the type of diagnoses of psychiatric patients.
 Seven groups were included - No Religious Preference, Non-Mainline Protestant, Mainline Protestant, Catholic, Other Protestant, Unknown and Sects.
 Jehovah’s Witnesses were included within sects along with other groups such as Christian Science, Mormons and Seventh Day Adventists.
 Sects had a higher level of psychoses, 21% compared to the sample average of 10%.

-Each year, around 1% of Jehovah's Witnesses, around 70,000, are disfellowshipped and subsequently shunned, with about one third of these returning to the religion.
-Mr Aron, director of Melbourne's Cult Counselling Australia, "says shunning is "draconian, cruel and callous" … [and] could crush self-esteem and give feelings of guilt, especially in children."
+Each year, 1% of Jehovah's Witnesses, around 70,000, are disfellowshipped and subsequently shunned.
+Only one third return to the religion, the remainder having their family ties severed for life.
+Mr Aron, director of Melbourne's Cult Counselling Australia, identifies that "shunning is "draconian, cruel and callous" … [and] could crush self-esteem and give feelings of guilt, especially in children."
 (The Age 16th Mar 2013)

-The Watchtower mentions its reinstated members can suffer emotional trauma for years, though blaming this on the aftermath of sin, rather than relating this to the public humiliation of disfellowshipping and trauma of being shunned by loved ones.
+Watchtower is aware of the damage caused by being disfellowshipped, as it mentions reinstated members can suffer emotional trauma for years, though blaming this on the aftermath of sin, rather than relating this to the public humiliation of disfellowshipping and trauma of being shunned by loved ones.

 "Sin still has an aftermath.
 For example, a disfellowshipped wrongdoer may repent and be reinstated in the congregation, but it may take years to overcome the tarnished reputation and emotional trauma resulting from sin.
 Meanwhile, how comforting it is to have Jehovah’s forgiveness and the support of his everlasting arms!"
 Watchtower 1991 Oct 1 p.18

-It is difficult to assess whether there is a high level of mental illness amongst Jehovah's Witnesses, due to a lack of reliable scientific studies.
-However, there are a number of reasons why this could be the case.
-Isolation from society, an unrealistic view of the world and total reliance on a group of leaders that claim angelic direction yet have a string of failed prophecies and doctrines leads members to fear they may be wrong but fear leaving.
+Despite a lack of reliable scientific studies, there is consistent indication of high levels of mental illness amongst Jehovah's Witnesses.
+There are a number of reasons why this could be the case - isolation from general society, an unrealistic view of the world and the destructive nature of the threat of disfellowshipping.
+Total reliance on a leadership that claim angelic direction, yet have a string of failed prophecies and doctrines, leads members to fear the religion may be wrong but fear leaving, leading to cognitive dissonance.
+Those that do leave are often inadequately prepared for life and lack a support group that would normally be developed in a healthy upbringing.
 Additionally, people with mental illness can be attracted to religious groups and the loving brotherhood that they promise.
-Those that do leave are often inadequately prepared for life and lack a support group that would normally be developed in a healthy upbringing.

 Studies into Jehovah's Witnesses and Mental Health